codeforequity-at/botium-bindings/README.md

 TestMyBot heavily relies on [Docker](https://www.docker.com/) to provide it’s outstanding capabilities in test automation.

 ### Showcase: Your Chatbot as Node.js application with Facebook Messenger Platform API
 In "normal" operation mode, your Chatbot connects to the Facebook Messenger Platform API at http://graph.facebook.com and receives Callbacks from there on a [registered webhook](https://developers.facebook.com/docs/messenger-platform) - similar for Slack oder other platforms.
-So the architecturein the most simple scenario looks like this:
+So the architecture in the most simple scenario looks like this:

 ![Architecture without Docker](docs/architecture_nodocker.png)